newky2k/PortableWebClient/README.md

 - Integrated encryption, with abiltiy provide override with custom implementations.
   - Uses 256-bit AES encryption by default

-## V3.x breaking changes
+## V3.x and v3.1 breaking changes
 With the move to v3 some of the classes have been renamed and moved into different packages, such as `ServiceClientBase` which now exists in `DSoft.Portable.WebClient.Rest` and is now named `RestServiceClientBase`.

+### Encryption changes
+**v3.0 only!**
-Addtionally you know have to set an InitVector key of your own on `EncryptionProviderFactory` before encrption and decryption will function.
+You know have to set an InitVector key of your own on `EncryptionProviderFactory` before encrption and decryption will function.

+**v3.1 and Above**
+In v3.1 and above the InitVector key is passed explicilty to the `IEncryptionProvider` implementation when returned by `EncryptionProviderFactory.Build`.
+This allows for calls to multiple services using multiple IVs.
+Check out the test harness for an example.

 We will add a detailed migration guide to the Wiki before going stable